 One thing we know for certain — every single individual can help our nation control the COVID-19 pandemic.
-By wearing a mask into washing your hands to preserve physical space and preventing large indoor parties, every one of us can trace showed public health practices which not only lessen our own prospect of being infected by SARS-CoV-2 (the virus which leads to coronavirus illness, or COVID-19), but also stop the spread of COVID-19 to our colleagues, friends and nearest and dearest.
+By observing recommended public health practices including wearing a mask, washing your hands, social distancing and preventing large indoor gatherings, we can not only lessen our own prospect of being infected by COVID-19, we can also stop the spread of the virus to our colleagues, friends, and family.
 One more thing that can help is to analyze as many individuals as possible.

 Testing for COVID-19 is so important that in April 2020, the NIH established the Rapid Acceleration of Diagnostics (RADx) Initiative to create quick, easy-to-use, precise testing and ensure it is accessible.
 Within the endeavor, the RADx Underserved Populations (RADx-UP) program is all about finding solutions to block the spread of COVID-19, especially among ethnic and racial minorities, and other vulnerable populations which have been disproportionately affected by this pandemic.
 Formerly we reported concerning the launching of the endeavor and our strategies to create community-based strategies to study how to execute prevention and testing plans for people that are disproportionately influenced by, have the maximum disease rates of, or are at risk for complications or bad results from COVID-19.

 Researchers from the NIH and around the nation are operating round the clock to set up programs that can ensure access to acceptance of quick and reliable testing across the nation.
 Testing might help people decide whether they’re infected with SARS-CoV-2 — no matter if they have signs — and if they’re in danger of spreading the disease to other people.
 Taking steps to protect against the spread of disease is going to be the best way for getting us back to school and work.